Is Peanut Butter Keto? Can I eat any Peanut Butter?

 Peanut butter is one of the most commonly used spreads in the world.
-According to researchers, the global Peanut Butter market was $3 billion USD in 2014.
+According to researchers, the global Peanut Butter market was $3 billion in 2014.

 In the U.S. alone, 297 million people eat peanut butter regularly!